MartinRJ/GoingLLM/README.md

 • Refine the search flow to make it more intelligent and responsive to user queries.
 • Allow GPT to determine if it needs more Google results and if it wants to adjust the keywords.
 • Explain to GPT what the tool is doing and how it works.
 • Provide source information, i.e. URLs in the final query.
+• Fallback to alpaca when the OpenAI API is not responding.

 Testing, Bugs and Error Handling:
 • Test the tool's handling of Powerpoint and plaintext files.
 • Implement client-side error handling if the .json file does not exist.
 • Avoid too short remaining max_token values for the summary-generation, because GPT tends to finish unfinished sentences in the prompt.
+• Writing unit tests.

 I have heavily used ChatGPT and Bing Chat to create this program in less than a day.
 What a time to be alive!